chartbrew/strapi-plugin-chartbrew/README.md

 * Create dashboards from your collection types from the Strapi interface
 * Add charts to existing dashboards straight from Strapi
 * The charts are kept up-to-date automatically (you can set an update schedule on Chartbrew)

+## 📦 Plugin versions
+* If you are using Strapi v5 and Chartbrew v4, use version `3+`
+* If you are using Strapi v5 and Chartbrew v3, use version `2.x.x`
+* If you are using Strapi v4, use version `1.x.x`

 ## 👋 Get started with Chartbrew